RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 # Syslog Logger

 Instead of using the default logging mechanism you can log execution details directly to a Syslog server.
-Use the **privateConfig.ps1** file described [here](https://github.com/redcanaryco/invoke-atomicredteam/wiki/Continuous-Atomic-Testing) to specify your server and port.
+Use the **privateConfig.ps1** file described [here](https://github.com/redcanaryco/invoke-atomicredteam/wiki/Continuous-Atomic-Testing) to specify your Syslog server and port.
+You can set the **LoggingModule** to **Syslog-ExecutionLogger** or just leave it blank.

 The SysLog messages will contain a JSON formatted string with the following information: